Indian Country gripped by Haaland hearing for top US post - WTMJ

 The caller replied: “Deb Haaland.
 Good morning.
 I’m calling from New Mexico.
 I’m sitting in my kitchen.”

-Nez-Manuel’s heart was racing, and she struggled to put all her thoughts she had so carefully scripted for that meeting into words.
-Haaland, she said, was patient and shared stories about life on and off a reservation — something that resonated with Nez-Manuel — and reaffirmed that Haaland hasn’t forgotten her roots.
+Nez-Manuel’s heart raced, and she struggled to voice all the thoughts she had so carefully scripted for that meeting.
+Haaland, she said, was patient and shared stories about life on and off a reservation — something that resonated with Nez-Manuel.

 “It’s like talking to an auntie,” she said.
 “She’s very matter of fact.”

-Nez-Manuel joked about getting a plane ticket to watch Haaland’s confirmation hearing in person to get that elusive picture.
+Nez-Manuel joked about flying to Washington for Haaland’s confirmation hearing to get that elusive picture.

-Instead, she and her husband, Royce, will be watching from home on the Salt-River Pima Maricopa Community northeast of Phoenix.
-They’ve encouraged their children’s teachers to incorporate the hearing into lesson plans and tribes to help answer questions about the process.
+Instead, she and her husband, Royce, connected to a virtual watch party from their home on the Salt River-Pima Maricopa Community northeast of Phoenix.
+Nez-Manuel said Haaland showed she was willing to learn from others, aptly answering questions and pledging to make decisions based on science.

+“She is about protecting what’s there, what’s good for humanity, not for pocketbooks,” Nez-Manuel said.
+“That’s something that stood out very clearly.”

 This story has been corrected to show Brandi Liberty is 42 years old.